Brennii96/beesinthetrap/README.md

 To get started, you must have Docker OR php8.4-cli and composer installed.
 For speed and ease of use, Docker is recommended.
-This is written under the assumption that you are running Linux.

 If docker is installed, run: